SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 ## Example

-another way to use queue is by using the built-in classes.
+Another way to use queue is by using the built-in classes.

 > Some programming language doesn't have built-in class to support queue.